loniceras/vmd_script/README.md

 # vmd_script
-VMD 1.9.3 scripts for drawing beautiful Multiwfn graphs.
-Most of scripts were modified from Sobereva (http://sobereva.com/multiwfn/).
+These VMD 1.9.3 scripts are used to draw beautiful Multiwfn graphs.
+Most of scripts were modified from Sobereva (http://sobereva.com/multiwfn/), and all original scripts were available from the installation package of Multiwfn.
+The modified scripts are more robust and convenient than the original ones.

 ## Basic Configuration
 1. Copy these `.vmd` files to installation directory of VMD 1.9.3.